 The big muscle one seemed confused.
 He put his beer bottle and his eyes were wandering around.
 He was barely drunk.
 "Since when there are wolves in Moonlight Hills?" he asked.

 Nobody answered.
-They just showed their lack of knowledge with their shoulder rising.
+They just showed their lack of knowledge with their shoulders rising.
 Some other only shook their heads.

 But the young curly boy suddenly spoke.
 It seemed that he wanted to continue his story, "Once, there was an era where you can find wolves in Moonlight Hills.
 But it was long...long ago.
 I remember my grandfather told me when I was kid."